New Zealand Women of Influence Awards: Categories

 The Awards were initially presented in seven categories; additional categories have since been introduced and as of 2020 the Awards are made in ten categories: Board and Management, Business Enterprise, Innovation and Science, Young Leader, Arts and Culture, Public Policy, Community and Not-for-profit, Diversity, Global and Rural.
 In addition, there is a Supreme Award, which is awarded each year, and a Lifetime Achievement Award, which has been awarded four times.

 The category Innovation and Science was titled Science, Health and Innovation until 2019.
 In 2021 it was renamed Innovation, Science and Health.
 The category Young Leader was titled Emerging Leader in 2013 and 2014.
 The category Arts and Culture was titled Arts in 2013 and 2014.
 The category Community and Not-for-Profit was titled Community and Social in 2013, Community in 2014 and Community Hero in 2021.

 The category Social Enterprise has been awarded once, in 2014.
 The category Local and Regional has been awarded twice, in 2013 and in 2014.

-In 2021, the category Global was not awarded, a category Environment was added and the category Rural was re-named Primary Industries.
+In 2021, the category Global was not awarded, a category Environment was added and the category Rural was renamed Primary Industries.